benetis/didactic-computing-machine/README.md

 # didactic-computing-machine
 Code exercises & etc

-Most of code is experimental and unfinished here.
+Most of code is experimental and unfinished.